inpsyde/composer-asset-compiler/README.md

 The `env` property is the entrypoint for environment-specific configuration.
 It has to contain an object where the keys are the environment names, and the values are the related configuration.

-The `$default` key is a special key used when no Composer Asset Compiler env si available, that is when `COMPOSER_ASSETS_COMPILER` environment variable is not set and the `--env` flag is not passed to the `compile-assets` command.
+The `$default` key is a special key used when no Composer Asset Compiler env is available, that is when `COMPOSER_ASSETS_COMPILER` environment variable is not set and the `--env` flag is not passed to the `compile-assets` command.

-When used as "root item", like in the snippet above, the `env` key forces us to have the entire set of configuration once per environment.
+When used as "root item", like in the snippet above, the `env` key forces us to have the entire set of configuration per environment.
 When we have more than just the script (e.g. pre-compilation config), we could end up in very verbose configuration and duplications.

 In such cases it is possible to use the `env` key only for the config properties that needs to be